YarenHasan/ICT-Strypes---Python-Academy/The Complete Python Bootcamp From Zero to Hero in Python/Projects/Final Capstone Project 3 (Calculator)/README.md

+# FINAL CAPSTONE PROJECT 3
  # 🧮 Simple Arithmetic Calculator
 This is a basic 🐍 Python command-line calculator that performs simple math operations (+, -, *, /) on two numbers you enter.
 It’s quick, interactive, and beginner-friendly! 🎉
 <br />